 CJ ALBANY-SEAGOER didn’t get much from his deadbeat parents.
 Only a crappy name and too many beatings.
 Eventually the system removed him from them, but the alternative wasn’t any better.
-After eleven foster homes, almost one per year, he ended up with Mrs Farrellton as a bitter 16yo.
+After eleven foster homes, almost one per year, he ended up with Mrs Farrellton as a bitter teenager.
 Her no-nonsense love helped him finish school.
 ‘Only one person can change your world, CJ.
 You.’
 He took all his anger and threw himself into work.
-Diagnosed with a stress ulcer, he takes time off to reorganise his life plan and is working in a café when Queenie walks in and changes his life.
-He swoops in to save her from being homeless and ends up with more than he bargained for.
+Diagnosed with a stress ulcer, he takes time off to reorganise his life plan.
+A chance meeting with Queenie gives him an opportunity to return Mrs Farrellton’s favour.
+He swoops in to save Queenie from being homeless and ends up with more than he bargained for.
 Yes, she’s smoking hot, and the sex is incredible, but it’s the way she makes him laugh that is the most attractive thing.
 He falls hard for her.
-The natural next step is to introduce her to his foster mum.
-But that’s when it all goes wrong.
-Queenie is a foster kid too, one of many who calls Mrs Farrellton Mum.
+The natural next step is to introduce her to his foster mum, except Queenie is a foster kid too, one of many who calls Mrs Farrellton Mum.
 It looks like love will forever be forbidden from him.

 This book contains a discussion on the ethics of foster siblings having a romantic relationship outside the foster family dynamic, toxic abusive parents, parental death, and burnout.